-Using Reverse Engineering in Electronic Assembly To Bring A Better Product To Market
+Reverse Engineering in Electronic Assembly For A Better Product

 As tech companies grow, so has the popularity of reverse engineering.
 Reverse engineering is the process of disassembling a product or component in order to study it to find out how and why it works.
 From exploring incomplete design data and understanding design flaws to sustaining competition, the advantages of reverse engineering are widespread.
 The effects of reverse engineering on the overall quality of the company's end product is tremendous.
 Reverse engineering has led to an increase in quality of many products being manufactured in the tech industry today.